 - Put yourself in their shoes.
 Let them know you care about how they feel and what they want.

 - Be a good listener.
-Let them talk and really listen, even if you don’t agree or what they say makes you think about your own aging.
+Let them talk and really listen, even if you disagree with what they say.
+It will make you think about your own aging.

 - Your relationship may change as you have these conversations and take a more active role in their life, but you shouldn’t consider yourself the “parent” or that you now “know what’s best.”